-Inventory consists primarily of spare parts, consumables and long-lead components to be used in the production of our technology systems or in connection with maintenance agreements with customers.
+Inventory consists primarily of spare parts and consumables and long-lead time components to be used in the production of our technology systems or in connection with maintenance agreements with customers.
+Any inventory deemed to be obsolete is written off.
 Inventory is stated at the lower of cost or net realizable value.
-Any inventory determined to be obsolete is written off.
 Inventory cost is primarily determined using the weighted average cost method.